RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Prepare the sauce by combining garlic, oyster sauce, sugar, honey, mirin, and dark soy sauce.
+Mix garlic, oyster sauce, sugar, honey, mirin, dark soy sauce, and black pepper.

-Turn off heat, drizzle with sesame oil, and garnish with green onions.
+Turn off heat and finish with sesame oil and green onion tops.

 8/10/2025